Strymon acis

 Human Relevance

-The Florida S. a. bartrami is federally listed as Endangered, making it a of efforts. loss from development (including the 2017 Walmart/Coral Reef Commons controversy in Miami-Dade County) poses severe threats.
+The Florida S. a. bartrami is federally listed as Endangered, making it a focus of conservation efforts. loss from development (including the 2017 Walmart/Coral Reef Commons controversy in Miami-Dade County) poses severe threats.
 The is an indicator of intact pine rockland .

 Similar Taxa